Jimmy Woo

 Context

-This character appeared in 1950s comic books published by Atlas Comics, the “ancestor” of Marvel Comics.
-He fought the Yellow Claw (a cheap Fu Manchu knock-off) and the comic was thus called Yellow Claw.
+He fought the Yellow Claw (a Fu Manchu knock-off) and the comic was therefore called Yellow Claw.

 Advertisement